microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Test the setup

-To test the environment setup, we will upload an audio file using the uploader function and make sure it was uploaded to the audio's blob storage.
+To test the environment setup, you will upload an audio file using the uploader function and make sure it was uploaded to the audio's blob storage.

 <div class="task" data-title="Task">